 For more information about the LED chip, see the datasheet under the tab "Downloads".

-- Use a stable (CE approved*) power supply that can supply sufficient power (minimum is current value above per LED matrix).
+- Use a stable (CE approved*) power supply that can supply sufficient power (minimum is current value above per LED strip).

 - Turn off the power before continuing.

-- First, connect all GND (ground/min) wires of the LED matrix to the GND of the power supply (disconnect this last when disconnecting the matrix).
+- First, connect the GND (ground/min) of the LED strip to the GND of the power supply (disconnect this last when disconnecting the strip).

-- Connect all power supply wires to the plus of the power supply.
+- Connect the power supply wire to the plus of the power supply.

-- Connect the GND of the matrix and power supply to the GND of the microcontroller.
+- Connect the GND of the strip and power supply to the GND of the microcontroller.

-- Put a large capacitor (1000μF 25V) between GND and the power wire, close to the start of the matrix.
+- Put a large capacitor (1000μF 25V) between GND and the power wire, close to the start of the strip.